-DEAF AWARENESS WEEK 2023
+DEAF AWARENESS WEEK 2024

-This year’s Deaf Awareness Week runs 01-07 May 2023 theme is “Access to Communication’’.
+This year’s Deaf Awareness Week runs 6th – 12th May 2024

 Deaf Awareness Week is an important time to promote understanding, inclusivity, and support for the D/deaf and hard of hearing community.
-Here are some tips to help raise deaf awareness during this special week in 2023:

 Learn Basic Sign Language: Take the initiative to learn some basic sign language.
 This can help you communicate with individuals who are D/deaf or hard of hearing and make them feel more included.
 Simple signs like greetings, thank you, and basic questions can go a long way in fostering communication.